csingley/ofxtools/docs/client.rst

 This works just fine, dumping a load of markup on the screen telling us what OFX services are available and some parameters for accessing them.

-If it doesn't work, see below for a discussio of scanning version and format parameters.
+If it doesn't work, see below for a discussion of scanning version and format parameters.

 We probably don't want to keep typing all that out every time we want to